volkerjaenisch/inqbus.installer/doc/source/howtouse.rst

 describes the system, where the installation is running.
 It configures some fabric-settings, too.

-The fabric-settings made are setting the user and the host which are necessary to install something with a fabric-script.
-On the other side it checks if the user has set a value for environment-variable *WORKON_HOME*.
-If the user has set this value, it is read and safed in *env.workon_home*.
+The fabric-settings include setting the user and the host which are necessary to install something with a fabric-script.
+On the other side it checks if the user has set a value for the environment-variable *WORKON_HOME*.
+If this is the case has set this value, it is read and safed in *env.workon_home*.
 In the other case *env.workon_home* is set to a default value.

 This example shows, how your deployment-file could look and how you can access the value of *env.workon_home*.